laihco/slugfest/README.md

 - Loaded Blender player model (.glb) into scene

+11/19/25

+Melissa

+- Set up a square cube as a box mesh with editable size, and height

+- Box can collide with the player like a pressure plate to call scene transition

 ## Introducing the team

 Either organizing by person or by role, tell us who will do what on your team.
 Your team should span at least the following four roles: